Jennifer Love Hewitt: Relationships and family

 Between the 1990s and the 2000s, Hewitt dated several high-profile figures, including Joey Lawrence, Will Friedle, Carson Daly, Rich Cronin, Patrick Wilson, John Mayer and Jamie Kennedy.

 In 2005, Hewitt began dating Scottish actor Ross McCall after he made an appearance on Ghost Whisperer.
 They became engaged in November 2007, while vacationing in Hawaii.
 People magazine reported that Hewitt called off their engagement in late 2008.

-In June 2013, Hewitt announced that she was engaged and expecting her first child with co-star, Brian Hallisay.
+In March 2012, Hewitt started dating her co-star on The Client List, Brian Hallisay.
+In June 2013, Hewitt announced that she was engaged and expecting her first child with Hallisay.
 On November 20, 2013, Hewitt and Hallisay married.
-Their daughter, Autumn James, was born a few days later in November 2013.
-In June 2015, the couple had a boy, Atticus James.
-In September 2021, Hewitt and Hallisay welcomed their third child, a son named Aidan James.
+Their daughter was born a few days later on November 26.
+In June 2015, the couple had a boy.
+In August 2021, Hewitt and Hallisay welcomed their third child.

 Stalking incident

-In 2002, at the Grammy Awards, Diana Napolis, a conspiracy theorist and former social worker, "verbally confront[ed]" Hewitt and attempted to pose as a friend of hers in order to enter the premiere of The Tuxedo; she was then arrested for stalking and uttering death threats against Hewitt and Steven Spielberg.
+In 2002, at the Grammy Awards, Diana Napolis, a conspiracy theorist and former social worker, "verbally confronted" Hewitt and attempted to pose as a friend of hers in order to enter the premiere of The Tuxedo; she was then arrested for stalking and uttering death threats against Hewitt and Steven Spielberg.
 Napolis was charged with six felonies related to the incidents.
-After a year of involuntary commitment, Napolis pleaded guilty and was released on probation with a condition that she was barred from any contact with both Spielberg and Hewitt.
+After almost a year of involuntary commitment and prison, Napolis pleaded guilty and was released on probation with a condition that she was barred from any contact with both Spielberg and Hewitt.